christianwach/commentpress-clean/README.md

-# commentpress-clean
+# Commentpress Clean

-An alternative parent theme for CommentPress Core
+An alternative parent theme for use with [CommentPress Core](https://wordpress.org/plugins/commentpress-core/).